mteachey/lovemore/README.md

 Contact info - melindateachey@gmail.com

-Changelog — None at this timex
+Changelog — None at this time